pagerange/prmenu/README.md

 ## How to use

-Set up you menu as standard ul with li.
+Set up your menu as standard ul with li.
 Nest sub-menus as you need them:

 ```html